DevGrow/devgrow.github.io/_posts/2010-10-05-simple-cache-class.markdown

 - web development
 ---

 Recently for a small project, I turned one of my previous [WordPress cache experiments](http://www.hongkiat.com/blog/display-wordpress-sidebar-on-other-non-wp-sites/) into a simple, reusable PHP class that you can throw into any project for quick caching.
-It's released under MIT license so feel free to use and modify it however you'd like!<!-- more -->
+It's released under MIT license so feel free to use and modify it however you'd like!

 ## Download